 Notice.
-The plan administrator will notify either the subscriber or dependent of the right to continue coverage under COBRA, as provided below:
+The participating employer, plan administrator or its designated administrator (Anthem Blue Cross Life and Health is not the administrator) will notify either the subscriber or dependent of the right to continue coverage under COBRA, as provided below:

 - 1. For Qualifying Events 1, or 2, the plan administrator will notify the subscriber of the right to continue coverage. - 2.
-For Qualifying Events 3(a) or 3(e) above, a dependent will be notified of the COBRA continuation right. - 3.
-You must inform the plan administrator within 60 days of Qualifying Events 3(b), 3(c), or 3(d) above, if you wish to continue coverage.
-The plan administrator, in turn, will promptly give you official notice of the COBRA continuation right.
+For Qualifying Events 3(a) or 3(d) above, a dependent will be notified of the COBRA continuation right. - You must inform the participating employer within 60 days of Qualifying Events 3(b) or 3(c) above if you wish to continue coverage.
+The participating employer, in turn, must notify the plan administrator, who will promptly give you official notice of the COBRA continuation right.

 If you choose to continue coverage you must notify the plan administrator within 60 days of the date you receive notice of your COBRA continuation right.
-The COBRA continuation coverage may be chosen for all dependents within a family, or only for selected dependents.
+The COBRA continuation coverage may be chosen for all members within a family, or only for selected members.